 The following lifestyle choices and exposures during the teenage years have been found to be associated with increased risk of breast cancer during adulthood:

-Latest research finds red meat increases subsequent breast cancer risk
+Latest research reports red meat increases breast cancer risk

 The prospective study referenced at the beginning of this news story was designed to examine the associations between adolescent red meat and other protein consumption and breast cancer risk.
 The study included 44,231 women enrolled in the Nurses' Health Study II at ages 33 to 52 and followed for 13 years.
 Participants completed a detailed food questionnaire in 1998 covering diet during adolescence.
 The analysis was adjusted for established breast cancer risk factors.
 A total of 1,132 of the women were diagnosed with breast cancer during follow up.